mob1st/bet-functions/README.md

 # bet-functions
-Google cloud functions for friendly bet app
+Google Cloud Functions for friendly bet app

 ### To run this project
 - Follow the [Google Cloud Functions](https://cloud.google.com/functions) documentation to setting up your machine